hugogirard/durableFunctionFormRecognizer/README.md

 TableStorageConnectionString | Connection string for the target table storage | Set during Github Action TableStorageTableName | Name of target table in table storage | Set during Github Action

-In step 5 you trained the model, this returned a modelId that you needed to be copied to change the value of the setting **FormRecognizerModelId**.
+In step 5, when you trained the model, it returned a modelId that you need to set the value of the setting **FormRecognizerModelId**.

 Now go to the function with the name **fnc-processor**.